Chipdelmal/MoNeT_DA/docs/README.md

 LAND = ((0, 2, 4, 6), (1, 3, 5, 7))
 ```

-would sum together the even nodes' information in **GRP** 0 and the odds in **GRP** 1.
-Please note that nodes are zero-indexed and that it corresponds to the lexicographical order in which the files are read and sorted into Python ([MGDrivE](https://marshalllab.github.io/MGDrivE/)'s output should conform to the same standard).
+would sum together the even nodes' information in **GRP** 0 and the odds in **GRP** 1 (please note that nodes are zero-indexed and that it corresponds to the lexicographical order in which the files are read and sorted into Python [MGDrivE](https://marshalllab.github.io/MGDrivE/)'s output should conform to the same standard).
 These lists can be arbitrarily long and selected as needed by the specific geography or research question.
 In a simpler example, to do the analysis of a single-node population, we would define the landscape as:

 ```python
 LAND = ((0), )